 I recently visited a couple of plants where I asked the same question to all people I met.

 The question was “What are the most important things for this plant to improve upon in order to improve equipment reliability?”
+Unfortunately, no one had the same answer.
+Why is this?

 If the maintenance managers in these plants would have: